BIGJRA/BIGJRA.github.io/rejuv.md

 -   Fourth, talk to the hiker hiding behind the south left villa in Teila Resort.

-While you’re in Teila, notice that there is a new Move Tutor on the east
+While you're in Teila, notice that there is a new Move Tutor on the east
 side:

 Teila Resort Move Tutor